nidhimanoj4/tipCalculator/README.md

 # tipCalculator
 This is my repository for tipCalculator - Facebook CodePath

+Nidhi Manoj - FacebookUniversity Intern 2016